The End is Near for Monsanto as Lawyers Everywhere Gear Up for Massive Class Action

 In this one, the top five results are ads generating leads for law firms, pointing out just how competitive this emerging opportunity is becoming.

 In other words, the sharks smell blood in the water and are circling.
 Law firms are using internet marketing, fancy user-friendly landing pages, call centers, and advertising in order to recruit plaintiffs so that they can cash in on suing Bayer.
-This is looking to be the next big tobacco, say some.
+This is great news if you’re a worker’s compensation injury lawyer, and some say this is shaping up to be the next big tobacco.

 Glyphosate, the active ingredient in Monsanto’s marquee product, Roundup, is coming under fire from hundreds of legal challenges across the U.S., with individuals alleging that the herbicide is carcinogenic and linked to cases of non-Hodgkin lymphoma.